A Fairy Tale Writing Prompt!

 - Create a new character made out of something unusual.
 Some examples are sticks, stones, ice cream, jelly and leaves.
 The possibilities are endless.

 - Think of a reason the character might want to run away.

 - Name three people that might chase this character.

 Allow time for your class groups to record and share their story outlines.
 You won’t have too much trouble encouraging students to write them down.

 Rather than inhibiting the creative process, providing a template such as this, can produce some creative (and often hilarious) innovations on the original story.
-One of my favourite innovations includes an ice cream man birthday cake, who decided to take off just as the candles were lit.
+One of my favourite innovations includes an Ice Cream Cake Man, who decided to take off just as the birthday candles were lit.
 He was chased by the birthday girl, her parents and and the party goers, complete with balloons and streamers trailing behind them.
-Unfortunately the ice cream man eventually melted but a new cake was purchased and all ended well.
+Unfortunately, the Ice Cream Man eventually melted but a new cake was purchased and all ended well.

 After 25 years teaching experience, from Early Childhood to VCE, Beth Cregan combined her passion for books, writing and storytelling to launch ‘Write Away With Me’.
 Now in its fourth year, Write Away With Me offers a wide range of original and creative storytelling and writing workshops across Victoria.
 Our high energy workshops cover a wide range of writing styles/genres and a flexible approach, means we can tailor the experience to match the needs of your students and your school.
 Interested in booking a workshop for your class?
 Check out our range of storytelling and writing workshops today!
 Workshops for secondary classes and professional development are also available.